- Foreign Study

 “Suspended Collectivity: Horace Vernet’s The Crossing the Arcole Bridge (1826),” Art History 72:3 (June: 2014): 429-453.
 (Official Commendation, Malcolm Bowie Prize, French Historical Studies)

-Between Myth and Menagerie, The Lion Imaginary in France, 1793-1900, book manuscript in progress, under contract with Yale University Press, expected Fall 2022.
+Myth and Menagerie, Seeing Lions in France, 1793-1900, book manuscript in progress, under contract with Yale University Press, expected Fall 2022.

 Professor Arthur M. Wilson and Mary Tolford Wilson Faculty Fellowship/ Senior Faculty Grant, Dartmouth College, 2020-2021